mrmohitg/myJavaWork/mycoolapp/ReadMe.txt

 REST API
  * Spring Data REST will expose these end points for free!
  	HTTP Method								CRUD Action
- 	POST 	/players					Create a new player
+ 	POST 	/employees						Create a new employee
- 	GET  	/players					Read a list of players
+ 	GET  	/employees						Read a list of employees
- 	GET  	/players/{playerId}			Read a single player
- 	PUT  	/players/{playerId}			Update an existing player DELETE	/players/{playerId}			Delete an existing player Get all these REST end points for free.
+ 	GET  	/employees/{employeeId}			Read a single employee PUT  	/employees/{employeeId}			Update an existing employee DELETE	/employees/{employeeId}			Delete an existing employee Get all these REST end points for free.

 Spring Data REST - How does it works?